Hydrology-IFH/WeatherDB/docs/source/Methode.md

 The timeseries for Temperature, Evapotranspiration and Precipitation are going through a 3-4 step process.The result of every process is saved and can get downloaded, with the corresponding abbreviation:

-**Table 1: The 4 steps of the weatherDB process, with their abbreviation and explanation**
+**Table 1: The 4 steps of the WeatherDB process, with their abbreviation and explanation**
 | step | abreviation | explanation |
 |:--:|:--:|--|
 | 1 | raw | downloading the raw data |